PHBS/RM-QF/files/ToAdd.md

 * Consistency in Liu (2019) vs Liu, A. (2019)

 ## Language and Tone
-* Do not use informal language: It's, pretty, quite, etc
+* Do not use informal language: It's, pretty, quite, etc. some -> several
 * Acronym: Black-Scholes (BS) formula: BS formula
 * "I" better than "the author"